What permaculture is and isn’t

 Does your garden feel like that?
 If it doesn’t — if it just feels like a place where you go to grow food for yourself and your family — that’s fine, but that’s not permaculture.
 If your garden feels like the starting point for a way of life and a series of clear, intentional, and regenerative actions that will support many species in ripple effects across everything you do…YES!
 NOW you are on the permaculture path!

-Here’s a video I made for the first class in the Permaculture Women’s Guild online permaculture design course, which explains a lot more about what permaculture is…and what it isn’t.
+Here’s a video that explains a lot more about what permaculture is…and what it isn’t.

 In sum, permaculture is not a gardening technique, but gardening with a permaculture mindset is the gateway to understanding how to create a permaculture system.
 Great news!